Before renting a property, landlords and tenants should make sure they understand their rights and responsibilities.

 Most agents charge a letting fee and a management fee based on a percentage of the gross weekly rental.

-This is usually between 5 – 12 percent plus other fees set out in the agency agreement.
+This is usually between five and 12 per cent, plus other fees set out in the agency agreement.

 This fee could include advertising costs, preparing the tenancy agreement and representing the landlord at the Tribunal if there is a dispute.